LCoul/MDELinux/README.md

 >```bash
 >mdatp health --field org_id
 >```
-> :heavy_exclamation_mark: **Note**<br>To onboard a device that was previously offboarded you must remove the mdatp_offboard.json file located at /etc/opt/microsoft/mdatp.
+> :information_resource: **Note**<br>To onboard a device that was previously offboarded you must remove the mdatp_offboard.json file located at /etc/opt/microsoft/mdatp.
 >Verify python3 is installed
 >```bash
 >python3 --version # install python3 if it's not installed